golanguzb70/highload-handling/k6/README.md

 See example of load testing [here.](https://github.com/golanguzb70/highload-handling/tree/main/k6/load)

 # Stress testing
-Stress testing is defined as a type of software testing that verifies the stability and reliability of the system.
-This test particularly determines the system on its robustness and error handling under extremely heavy load conditions.
+Stress testing is a type of performance testing used to determine the limits of the system.
+The purpose of this test is to verify the stability and reliabality of the system under extreme contitions.

+Run a stress test to:
+    - Determine how your system will behave under extreme contitions
+    - Determine what is the maximum capacity of your system in terms of users or throughput
+    - Determine the breaking point of your system and its failure mode
+    - Determine if your system will recover whithout manual intervention after the stress test is over

 Read more about Stress testing [here](https://www.geeksforgeeks.org/stress-testing-software-testing/)